 Fees and Dues

 - An application fee, the amount to be determined by the Board of Directors, shall be submitted with each application for membership or application for transfer of Certificate of Membership.
 The application fee shall be refundable only if election to membership fails.
 In addition, an initiation fee, in an amount to be determined by the Board of Directors, is to be paid by the new member upon acceptance to the club.
 The initiation fee shall be non-refundable.

-- Each Member (a family constitutes a Member), upon election by the Board of Directors, will be required to purchase a Certificate of Membership and Bond.
+- Each Member (a family constitutes a Member), upon election by the Board of Directors, will be required to purchase a Certificate of Membership.
 The cost of said Certificate shall be One Thousand, Three Hundred and Fifty Dollars ($1,350.00) and shall be paid to the Corporation within thirty (30) days after notification of election, except that the Board of Directors may, at its option, provide for a deferred payment plan.

 - In the event of dissolution of the Corporation in any manner or for any cause, and in no other event, upon the effective date of dissolution of the Corporation, Certificates of Membership shall be a lien upon the proceeds of the sale of the property of the Corporation after the payment of all of its just debts and obligations to the extent of the then value of Certificates as fixed by these by-laws, subject to set off of all debts, dues, and obligations owed by the holder of Certificates.
 After payment of all Certificates outstanding upon the effective date of dissolution of the Corporation, the remaining shall be distributed as provided by the Members at a special meeting, in accordance with the Georgia Nonprofit Corporation Code.